confluentinc/cp-ansible/docs/VARIABLES.md

 ### sasl_protocol

 SASL Mechanism to set on all Kafka Listeners.
 Configures all components to use that mechanism for authentication.
 Possible options none, kerberos, plain, scram, scram256.
-You can provide a comma-separated list of mechanisms to configure multiple listeners with different mechanisms.
-For example, 'kerberos,plain' First value of the list is used as the default mechanism for all communications.
+You can provide a comma-separated list of at most two mechanisms to configure multiple listeners with different mechanisms.
+For example, 'kerberos,plain'.
+When configuring multiple values, you can provide values only from the following list: kerberos, plain, scram, scram256.
+First value of the list is used as the default mechanism for all communications.

 Default:  none